 Austin is the capital of Texas, the second most populous state.
-With more than one million people, the Austin metropolitan area serves as a center for academic, political, research and technological activities.
+The Austin metropolitan area serves as a center for academic, political, research and technological activities.
 Sparkling lakes and dramatic terrain make Austin an oasis for sports and recreation.
 The University of Texas at Austin (UT) and its 48,000 students influence the character of the community toward education and achievement.

 At a Glance:

 - No corporate income tax- state or local